 NOTE: The label should be facing up for CD and single sided DVD discs.

 - If another audio or data CD/DVD works in the drive, the disc may be damaged in some way and is not readable.

 - Ensure the problem is not caused by the media .

 - If the disc requires additional software, ensure the software is installed according to the manufacturers instructions.

 - It is possible that the drive lens has accumulated some dust and needs to be cleaned.

 - If the drive is internal, ensure the drive is properly connected.

 NOTE: Refer to the installation instructions for the CD/DVD drive for the proper procedure to install the drive.

 - If the drive is an external drive, ensure the drive is connected properly and has not been shut down or disconnected since the system was started.

 - If the issue is still unresolved after completing all of the troubleshooting steps, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.